lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 * Host: NFS host to create folder.
 You can choose one if you have multiple NFS hosts.
 * Type: Determines the type of folder to be created.
-It can be set as User or Group.
-The User folder is a folder that users can create and use alone and the Group folder is a folder created by admin and shared by users in the group.
+It can be set as User or Project.
+The User folder is a folder that users can create and use alone and the Project folder is a folder created by admin and shared by users in the project.
 * Usage Mode: You can set the purpose of the folder.
 There are three types of mode:
   General, Data, and Model.
 It is classified for the development of exclusive functions for Data & Model Stores in the future and currently there is no difference in UI depending on the purpose.
-* Group: Designates the group to which the folder belongs when creating a new group folder.
+* Project: Designates the project to which the folder belongs when creating a new project folder.
-  Group folders must belong to a group.
+  Project folders must belong to a project.
 However, it does not play any role when creating a user folder.

 Explore folder